msft-mirror-aosp/platform.external.libabigail/doc/manuals/libabigail-concepts.rst

    ``label`` ``=`` <some-value>

  Define a label for the section.
-A label is just an informative string that might be used by a tool to refer to a type suppression in error messages.
+In general, a label is just an informative string that might be used by a tool to refer to a type suppression in error messages.

+ Note however that there are some special label values that can trigger a special kind of behavior.
+Below are those special label
+ values:

+   * ``libabigail::OPAQUE_TYPE_LABEL``: A struct, class or enum type that matches a ``[suppress_type]`` section with this label property value is going to be replaced by an opaque type of the same kind.
+Note that an opaque type is essentially a declaration-only type, thus with no member.
+Also note that for a ``[suppress_type]`` section with this label to trigger the transformation of a type into an opaque type, the section must have the ``drop`` property value set to ``yes|true``.

 * ``name``